F5Networks/f5-bigip-runtime-init/examples/openstack/README.md

 ## OpenStack

-Example of deploying in OpenStack
+Example of deploying in OpenStack.
+This hard-codes many values (see main.tf for details).

 - Prereqs
     - Terraform